alionto/VHDL-Breakout-Game/README.md

 -> Each levels is harder then the previous one
--> The platforms which the ball bounces from gets smaller as the levels progress -> The block formation gets more complex as the levels progress
+-> The platforms which the ball bounces from gets smaller as the levels progress -> The block formation gets more complex as the levels progress -> The game is written for the Basys3 board using vivado